sonic-net/SONiC/doc/voq/fabric.md

 | NPU | Network Processing Unit | Refers to the forwarding engine on a device that is responsible for packet forwarding. |
 | ASIC | Application Specific Integrated Circuit | In addition to NPUs, also includes fabric chips that could forward packets or cells. |
 | cell | Fabric Data Units | The data units that traverse a cell-based chassis fabric. |

+# Overview

+This document provides an overview of the SONiC support for fabric ports that are present in a VOQ-based chassis.
+These fabric ports are used to interconnect the forwarding Network Processing Units within the VOQ chassis.

 # 1 Requirements